tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

     </figcaption>
 </figure>

-The top comments indicate some level of expectation which were evidentally ever met and it's not clear why the expectation was held to begin with.
+The top comments indicate some level of expectation which were evidentally never met and it's not clear why the expectation was held to begin with.
 Again, this isn't NPR.
 He's writing about a _burrito_.

+Do you think this encourages _more_ burrito work or _less_?

 ### Feels Late to Compliment Tumblr